rambleraptor/api-linter/docs/rules/index.md

           Core rules
         </h4>
         <p class="glue-tile__description">
-          Core rules are based on generally-applicable AIPs, and are enabled by default.
+          Core rules are based on generally-applicable AEPs, and are enabled by default.
         </p>
         <ul class="glue-tile__links">